 Yes, assuming the VPN can also unblock Netflix.
 Check out our list of the best VPNs for Netflix.

-- 17 Will Netflix work on my Apple TV with a VPN?
+Does 4K stream without buffering on an Apple TV with a VPN?